janzengo/e-halal/README.md

    - Open your browser and go to `http://localhost/<project-folder-name>`.

 ## **Open Contribution**
 We welcome contributions to improve the **E-Halal BTECHenyo Voting System**!
 Fork the repository and submit a pull request.
 You can also open issues to suggest enhancements or report bugs.
+Thanks!